samgrogan/inf.net/README.md

-# INFDotNet
+# INF.Net
-A C# library to Read, Verify, and Write Windows INF files
+A C# library to Verify, Serialize, and De-Serialize Windows INF files